dfblue/dfblue.github.io/_posts/2019-09-24-deepfacelab-avatar-tutorial.md

 image: https://i.imgur.com/YzYmcGt.jpg
 date:   2019-09-24
 categories: [deepfake, deepfacelab, software, tutorial, example]
+highlight: true
+excerpt: "Avatar or puppet is a way to transform the facial expressions of the source person onto a destination person."
 ---

 Iperov fixed and added back the Avatar model to DeepFaceLab on August 24th 2019.